IEEEBerkeley/hope-www/labs/charger/schematic.rst

   However, you'll need to use a dedicated integrated circuit to drive the gate high.

 How do you want to protect your charger?
+(If you're new to PCB design, you may want to avoid the PMOS and NMOS options for now.)
 What parts did you choose and why?

 DC-DC Converter